Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 (South) East London – Greenwich

-Greenwich is where to stay in London if you’ve got a longer period of time to explore the capital or if you’re travelling with young children and need a little more space away from the faster-paced parts of town.
+Greenwich is where to stay in London if you’ve got a longer period of time to explore the capital or if you’re travelling with young children and need space away from the faster-paced parts of the city.

 HIDDEN GEM: Greenwich Market, one of London’s lesser-known markets.

 TRANSPORT LINKS: Ease of transport is one of Greenwich’s only downfalls as an area.
-Down in South East London, south of the River Thames and East of the City of London, Greenwich is accessible by DLR and takes around 30-40 minutes to get to many of the central attractions.
-Alternatively, you can get the Thames River Service (boat) direct from Greenwich Pier to Westminster Pier which is a really fun and alternative way of travelling in the capital.
+Located in South East London, south of the River Thames and East of the City of London, Greenwich is only accessible by DLR (Docklands Light Railway) and National Rail trains.
+It can take around 30-40 minutes to get to many of the city’s more central attractions.
+Alternatively, you can get the Thames River Service (boat) direct from Greenwich Pier to Westminster Pier which is a fun and unique way of travelling in the capital – just not the fastest!

 I hope this post has helped you decide where to stay in London or has at least shown you the best areas of London to stay in.
 Please let me know if you have any further questions in the comments below or drop me an email at emily[at]londoncitycalling[dot]com.